-Entry into Year 3 (Level 6) (Top-up) Academic Requirements Hanbridge Institute Higher Diploma in Business Management Pearson BTEC HND Level 5 Business Diploma / Advanced Diploma in business from a recognised institute of higher learning (with entry requirements of A levels and above) All the above is also subjected to the University of Suffolk, UK's Recognition of Prior Learning Policy available at www.uos.ac.uk/sites/default/files/Reco gnition-of-Prior-Learning-Policy.pdf.
+Entry into Year 3 (Level 6) (Top-up)

+Academic Requirements Hanbridge Institute Higher Diploma in Business Management Pearson BTEC HND Level 5 Business Diploma / Advanced Diploma in business from a recognised institute of higher learning (with entry requirements of A levels and above) All the above is also subjected to the University of Suffolk, UK's Recognition of Prior Learning Policy available at www.uos.ac.uk/sites/default/files/Recognitio n-of-Prior-Learning-Policy.pdf.
 Note: Students are required to do bridging modules should the qualifications be deemed not sufficient to progress to Level 6.
-Admission Requirements Hold a degree with a 2:2 minimum classification or equivalent from undergraduate degree in a relevant subject or; a professional qualification of graduate status or; a Higher National Certificate (UK) or Higher National Diploma (UK) or equivalent at least 30 years of age with Master of Business Administration minimum 8 years of working experience (MBA) (including three years management MSc International Business and experience) Management or; at least 30 years of age with minimum 8 years of working experience (including 5 years of significant management experience) English Language Proficiency: Minimum C6 in English Language at Singapore GCE 'O' Level or equivalent IELTS (Academic or UKVI): 6.5 overall, and a minimum of 5.5 in each component Pearson Test of English (PTE Academic): CEFR C1 Level

-University of Suffolk Password Skills Test: 6.5/7.0 overall, and a minimum of 5.5 in each component.
-Study Abroad Program (SDAB) Age: • All applicants must have attained the age of 17 at the time of application Language Proficiency: • Proficiency in English Language with minimum of IETLS 3.5 or equivalent Academic Level: International Applicants High Institute certificate or its equivalent (12 years)
+Master of Business Administration (MBA) MSc International Business and Management Hold a degree with a 2:2 minimum classification or equivalent from undergraduate degree in a relevant subject or; a professional qualification of graduate status or; a Higher National Certificate (UK) or Higher National Diploma (UK) or equivalent at least 30 years of age with minimum 8 years of working experience (including three years management experience) or; at least 30 years of age with minimum 8 years of working experience (including 5 years of significant management experience) English Language Proficiency: Minimum C6 in English Language at Singapore GCE 'O' Level or equivalent IELTS (Academic or UKVI): 6.5 overall, and a minimum of 5.5 in each component Pearson Test of English (PTE Academic): CEFR C1 Level University of Suffolk Password Skills Test: 6.5/7.0 overall, and a minimum of 5.5 in each component.
+Study Abroad Program (SDAB) All applicants must have attained the age of 17 at the time of application Language Proficiency: Proficiency in English Language with minimum of IETLS 3.5 or equivalent